w3prodigy/scrapyard/README.md

 # scrapyard
-Retired code that was once, and may still be, in service on the web.
+Retired code written by Jay Fortner that was once, and may still be, in service on the web.